Jack Teanby: York Knights

 In October 2018 he signed a one-year deal to join the York Knights.
 He quickly established himself as a fan favourite, he help York reach the 1895 Cup final in 2021, starting in the close loss to Featherstone Rovers.
 In 2025 York Knights went on to beat Featherstone Rovers in narrow 4-5 final at Wembley.
 Jack did not feature in the final with him struggling to find game time in the 2025 season with York.

 Keighley Cougars (loan)

 On 21 May 2025 he joined Keighley Cougars on a 2-week loan.
 His debut came in a 6-30 loss against league leaders, the North Wales Crusaders.
 However the following week he helped Keighley get their first league win of the season with a 52-0 win over Newcastle Thunder at Blaydon RUFC, Teanby scored a brace of tries in the match.
-On 10 June 2025 he signed a two and a half year contract with the club.

 Keighley Cougars

-On 11 June 2025 it was reported that he had signed permanently for Keighley Cougars in the RFL League 1 on a 2½-year deal.
+On 10 June 2025 Keighley Cougars confirmed that Teanby had signed permanently for the RFL League 1 club on a 2½-year deal.